drop-games/eb-docs/docs/Appendix.md

 <br/>

 **Blockchain Scalability Issues** <br/>
-Increating adoption of blockchain puts the scalability in question.
+Increasing adoption of blockchain puts the scalability in question.
 Blockchains often are trading of trustlessness and decentralization for an adequate transaction throughput.
 Centralized blockchains are susceptible to outages or hacks.
 The leading decentralized platform _Ethereum_ is struggling with high transaction costs on the mainnet, resulting in fragmentation of Layer 2 scalability solutions.